Puppeteer Testing

 By default, installing Puppeteer will also install a Chromium build.

-If you want to only use our cloud, you might consider installing Puppeteer without the bundled Chromium build, called puppeteer-core
+If you only want to use the TestingBot cloud, you might consider installing Puppeteer without the bundled Chromium build, called puppeteer-core

 :